 You can now get extra benefits by upgrading this course, including: Unlimited access to the course: Go back over the course at your own pace with unlimited access for as long as it exists on FutureLearn.
 A Certificate of Achievement: To help you demonstrate your learning we’ll send you a Certificate of Achievement when you become eligible.
 Find out more

 We’d love your comments on what you have particularly enjoyed about the course and what could have improved the learning experience.
 After marking this step as complete, you’ll be able to complete the end of course survey.

-Finally, we’d like to say thank you to everyone who helped to make this course happen: all our interviewees, everyone who contributed a written article, and Luke Donnellan, Rhian Jones, Ed Prosser, Anthony Lewis, George Stamatis, Paul Fawcett, Mark Galluzo, Marie-Therese Hildenbrandt, Caitlin Young, Holly Austin, Nishul Shah, Theresa Mattingly, Yasemin Sahin, Shayan Safaei, Helen Foster, Maria Charalampidi, Casandra Strauss, Oliver Norbert, and John Woolhouse.
+Finally, we’d like to say thank you to everyone who helped to make this course happen: all our interviewees, everyone who contributed a written article, and Luke Donnellan, Rhian Jones, Ed Prosser, Anthony Lewis, George Stamatis, Mark Galluzo, Marie-Therese Hildenbrandt, Caitlin Young, Holly Austin, Nishul Shah, Theresa Mattingly, Yasemin Sahin, Shayan Safaei, Helen Foster, Maria Charalampidi, Casandra Strauss, Oliver Norbert, and John Woolhouse.

 © Humanists UK